rajeshkb21/ACourse_ClassPRoject/README.md

 The Linear Regression and Exponetial Regression plots as a function of temperature help determine at which temperatures the Linear Regression is a better fit compared to the Exponential Regression.

+### Error Bars
+The error bar code calculates the standard deviation of the current data for each voltage vaule, then plots those standard deviations as error bars on the IV curve.
+This visually indicates how much variation there is within the current measurements before they get collapsed to a single value.

 ## Team Member Contributions